nwsimonrb/Blog/_posts/2025-02-16-serverless-orchestration-context.md

 ---

 #### Summary
-- While the hype surrounding GenAI continues, it is also driving automation forward.
-Multi-agent systems (MAS) combine large language models into an entire network of collaborating agents.
+- While the hype surrounding Generative AI continues, it is also driving automation forward.
+Multi-agent systems (MAS) combine large language models into an entire network of collaborating agents to enable task automation.
-- Open source frameworks such as Crewai make setting up MAS and connecting to APIs more user-friendly.
+- Open source frameworks such as Crewai make setting up MAS and connecting them to APIs more user-friendly.
 However, key challenges such as stable performance and computational efficiency remain.
 - To mitigate the impact of these problems, two solutions are proposed.
 One is methodological and recommends the increased use of well-defined tools and guardrails for agents.
 The second is of a technical nature and emphasizes the advantages of serverless cloud computing.
 - The progressive networking of systems creates immense automation potential with MAS.
 But it also harbors risks such as increased resource consumption and non-transparent use of AI.
 Targeted use and controlled environments are therefore essential.